 Side effectsReactions range from flushing, itching, nervousness and headaches to intestinal cramps, nausea, and diarrhea.
 High doses of niacin can cause liver toxicity; doses in excess of 3 grams a day should be used only under c areful medical supervision (for example, in the treatment of high cholesterol).
 Gout, abnormal heart rhythms and worsening of stomach ulcers side effects have also been reported with very high doses of supplemental vitamin B3.

+Caution with NiacinIt is rare but sometimes liver failure can occur with individuals who take niacin.
+On the web niacin is touted as a way to pass a urine drug test.
 Wait for your doctor to recommend taking B3.
 One individual with PKD/severe PLD had a bad reaction to B3.

 Alcohol and B VitaminsAlcohol intake depletes B vitamins and minerals.
 During pregnancy extra B is needed for the pregnancy.
 PKD researchers at KU in the USA feel that possibly Vitamin B3 may hold promise for not only the treatment of PKD but for women possibly pregnant with a child that may have PKD.